BastionAtackDev/Paragrapho/README.md

 # About Paragrapho📝
-Paragrapho is a text editor made in Python using the  tkinter.
+Paragrapho is a open-surce text editor.

 ## Downloads and other stuff
 ![Downloads](https://img.shields.io/github/downloads/BastionAtackDev/Paragrapho/total?style=flat-square)